History of the Puritans under King Charles I: The Independents Controversy, 1644

-Even after the Royalists failed to turn up for the Westminster Assembly, the Episcopalians were probably in the majority or at least the plurality.
+Even after the Royalists failed to attend the Westminster Assembly, the Episcopalians were probably in the majority or at least the plurality.
 However, the Episcopalian members of the Assembly proved less than zealous in their defense of episcopacy: when the Assembly scheduled debates and votes for the late afternoon and early evening, the Episcopalian members failed to attend, allowing the Presbyterians and Independents to dominate the Assembly's debates.
 In a famous bon mot, Lord Falkland observed that "those that hated the bishops hated them worse than the devil and those that loved them loved them not so well as their dinner."

 Upon their arrival, the Scottish Commissioners – Alexander Henderson, George Gillespie, Samuel Rutherford, and Robert Baillie – organized a campaign to have the Church of England adopt a presbyterian system similar to the Church of Scotland.
-It initially appeared that the Scottish Commissioners might be able to push through their presbyterian scheme with only minimal resistance.
+It initially appeared that the Scottish Commissioners might be able to push through their presbyterian scheme with minimal resistance.

 However, in February 1644, five members of the Assembly – known to history as the Five Dissenting Brethren – published a pamphlet entitled "An Apologetical Narration, humbly submitted to the Honorable Houses of Parliament, by Thomas Goodwin, Philip Nye, Sidrach Simpson, Jeremiah Burroughs, & William Bridge."
 This publication laid out the case for the Independent position forcefully, and made it impossible for the Scottish Commissioners to succeed in quickly creating an amicable consensus around the presbyterian position.
-Instead, in 1644, the Westminster Assembly became the site of a series of heated debate between the Presbyterians and the Independents.
+Instead, in 1644, the Westminster Assembly became the site of heated debate between the Presbyterians and the Independents.